comp-phys-marc/labber-wrapper/README.md

 # Testing

 To run the tests associated with a particular driver run the correpsonding test suite like `python -m unittest tests/devices/test_Keithley_2400.py`.
+To run the entire test suite use `python -m unittest discover`.